Running Kubernetes in Production¶

 This document should briefly describe our learnings in Zalando Tech while running Kubernetes on AWS in production.
 As we just recently started to migrate to Kubernetes, we consider ourselves far from being experts in the field.
 This document is shared in the hope that others in the community can benefit from our learnings.

 We are a team of infrastructure engineers provisioning Kubernetes clusters for our Zalando Tech delivery teams.
-We plan to have more than 30 production Kubernetes clusters.
+We have more than 80 production Kubernetes clusters.
 The following goals might help to understand the remainder of the document, our Kubernetes setup and our specific challenges:

 - No manual operations: all cluster updates and operations need to be fully automated.